 It’s likely most of these countries will participate at Eurovision 2018, though a few are less likely.

-- Kazakhstan: Like Australia, the Central Asian country’s national broadcaster is only an associate member of the EBU so would need to be invited to compete in Eurovision.
+- Kazakhstan: Like Australia, the Central Asian country’s national broadcaster is only an associate member of the EBU so would need to be specifically invited to compete in Eurovision.

 - Montenegro: Montenegro’s Head of Delegation has spoken of how participation in Eurovision is important for Montenegro.